voxel51/fiftyone/docs/source/integrations/cvat.rst

-`CVAT <https://github.com/openvinotoolkit/cvat>`_ is one of the most popular open-source image and video annotation tools available, and we've made it easy to upload your data and labels directly from FiftyOne to CVAT to create, delete, and modify annotations.
+`CVAT <https://github.com/openvinotoolkit/cvat>`_ is one of the most popular open-source image and video annotation tools available, and we've made it easy to upload your data directly from FiftyOne to CVAT to add or edit labels.

 You can use CVAT either through the demo server at `cvat.org <https://cvat.org>`_ or through a